In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 When someone wants to access your blog/website, they'll simply enter the domain name address into their web browser: www.yourblogaddress.com.

-Or, they may click on a link to your domain name from another source, such as a link on another website, or from the search engine search result pages.
-Or, from a post shared on social media.
+Or, they may click on a link to your domain name from another source, such as a link on another website or blog, or from the search engine search result pages, or, from a post shared on social media, etc.

 So how do you choose the right domain name for your blog?